-Licensed Mental Health Professional (LMHP)-an individual who is licensed in the state of Louisiana to diagnose and treat mental illness or substance abuse, acting within the scope of all applicable state laws and their professional license.
+Licensed Mental Health Professional (LMHP)-an individual who is licensed in the State of Louisiana to diagnose and treat mental illness or substance abuse, acting within the scope of all applicable State laws and their professional license.
 A LMHP must be one of the following individuals licensed to practice independently:

-- 1. a physician/psychiatrist; - a medical psychologist; - 3. a licensed psychologist: - 4. a licensed clinical social worker (LCSW): - 5. a licensed professional counselor (LPC); - 6. a licensed marriage and family therapist (LMFT); - 7. a licensed addiction counselor (LAC); or - 8. an advanced practice registered nurse or APRN (must be a nurse practitioner specialist in adult psychiatric and mental health and family psychiatric and mental health, or a certified nurse specialist in psychosocial, gerontological psychiatric mental health, adult psychiatric and mental health and child-adolescent mental health and may practice to the extent that services are within the APRN's scope of practice).
+- a physician/psychiatrist; - 2. a medical psychologist; - a licensed psychologist; - 4. a licensed clinical social worker (LCSW); - 5. a licensed professional counselor (LPC); - 6. a licensed marriage and family therapist (LMFT); - 7. a licensed addiction counselor (LAC); - 8. an advanced practice registered nurse or APRN (must be a nurse practitioner specialist in adult psychiatric and mental health or family psychiatric and mental health);

+- 9. a certified nurse specialist in one of the following: - a. psychosocial, gerontological psychiatric mental health; - b. adult psychiatric and mental health; or - c. child-adolescent mental health.